blackberry/BlackBerry-Dynamics-React-Native-SDK/README.md

      - If `<WebView />` UI component is used you can secure resource loading within WebView by adding `BlackBerry-Dynamics-for-React-Native-WebView` UI component.
 See [WebView UI component](./ui-components/BlackBerry-Dynamics-for-React-Native-WebView/README.md).

  - Lastly, do not forget to update the imports in your code.

+## Limitations
+### Flipper is disabled on iOS
+Flipper cannot be used together with BlackBerry Dynamics SDK for React Native on iOS in debug configuration as it disables some BlackBerry Dynamics functionality related to secure networking.
+Flipper is disabled on iOS by default.
+If your Dynamics React Native application on iOS does not use Secure Connectivity feature (`BlackBerry-Dynamics-for-React-Native-Networking` module) you can enable Flipper by uncommenting `use_flipper!()` line in `Podfile` of your application.